suika2engine/suika2/README.md

     * Open `suika` application in `suika2` folder.

 * On iPhone/iPad:
-    * Sample game is going to be available on App Store.
-Please wait for a while.
-See [the official web site](https://suika2.com/en/)
-    * To make your own game, you have to build from source code using Xcode.
+    * Build from source code using Xcode.
 See `build/README.md`

 * On Android:
     * Sample game is available on Google Play.
 See [the official web site](https://suika2.com/en/)